tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/01-Stu_Consensus_Algos/README.md

 # Turn and Teach: Consensus Algorithms

-In this activity, you will get with a group of three and review the pros and cons of the consensus algorithms you just learned!
+In this activity, you will get into groups of three and review the pros and cons of the consensus algorithms you just learned!

 ## Instructions